USS Iwo Jima (LPH-2): Vietnam War

 On 17 August 1965, Iwo Jima steamed out of Subic Bay for Vung Tau, Republic of Vietnam, to join in Operation Starlite, a five-day search-and-destroy operation that killed some 600 Viet Cong.
-The successful Navy-Marine Corps amphibious operation, backed by gunfire support from the cruiser and two destroyers, came to a close late on 24 August.
+The successful combined Navy and Marine Corps amphibious operation, backed by gunfire support from the cruiser and two destroyers, came to a close late on 24 August.
 Iwo Jimas evacuation and surgical teams kept the American casualties down to a very low percentage.
-During transit back to Subic Bay, she learned the Frank Knox had been refloated, good news for the crew who had put in so many hard and long hours at Pratas Reef.
-She landed her Marine Special Landing Force at Chu Lai on 1/2 September, embarked 800 Marines of a rotation draft, and sailed for Buckner Bay.
+During transit back to Subic Bay, the news came that Frank Knox had been refloated.
+Iwo Jima landed her Marine Special Landing Force at Chu Lai on 1/2 September, embarked 800 Marines of a rotation draft, and sailed for Buckner Bay.